 made for 3 years my life a misery ! »

-In addition to the break-up from Zola, 1886 changes Cézanne personnel life as well.
-He gets maried in avril 1886, with Hortense Fiquet, his concubine and model for 16 years.
-His father dies in october leaving to Cézanne a large fortune ensuring his independance.
+In addition to the break-up from Zola, 1886 changed Cezanne personnel life as well.
+He got married in april 1886, with Hortense Fiquet, his concubine and model for 16 years.
+His father died in october leaving to Cezanne a large fortune ensuring his financial independance.

-In 1906, when a bust of Émile Zola, who died 4 years earlier, is inaugurated, Paul Cézanne shows his regrets about this broken friendship. he hasn’t seen the writer for 20 years but starts crying in front of the statue and the middle of the crowd.
+In 1906, when a bust of Émile Zola, who died 4 years earlier, was inaugurated, Paul Cézanne showed his regrets about this broken friendship.
+He hadn’t had seen the writer for 20 years but started crying in front of the statue and in the middle of the crowd.

-After his death, in 1907, the Automn art fair organizes a retrospective to Cézanne.
-As the one of 1895, this exhibition significantly influences other young painters , making Cézanne a pioneer of modern art, the fauves (les Fauves (French for “the wild beasts”, the cubists or abstracts painters.
+After his death, in 1907, the Automn art fair organized a retrospective of Cezanne’s work.
+As in 1895, this exhibition significantly influenced other young painters , making Cezanne a pioneer of modern art, the fauves (les Fauves : French for “the wild beasts”, the cubists or abstracts painters and of course impressionists.

-Picasso, said that « Cézanne was our father [to the modern artists] »
+Picasso said once that « Cezanne was our father to us all [to the modern artists] »